Sidhu seeks to meet Sonia Gandhi on his 13-point agenda, says 'Punjab's last resurrection chance' | Politics

 He said the people of Punjab demand justice for the 2015 police firing at Kotkapura and Behbal Kalan in Faridkot following the desecration of the Guru Granth Sahib during the previous SAD-BJP regime.

+Punjab goes to polls early next year and the Congress is eyeing to retain power in the state.

-On the drugs issue, the Punjab Congress chief said, ''The big fish mentioned in the STF report must be immediately arrested and given exemplary punishment.''
+On the drugs issue, the Punjab Congress chief, in the latter, said, ''The big fish mentioned in the STF report must be immediately arrested and given exemplary punishment.''
 He also wrote that the state government must reject the ''three black farm laws'' of the Centre ''by announcing that they will not be implemented in Punjab at any cost''.

-The state government must release a white paper on power purchase agreements and cancellation of ''all faulty PPAs as promised by us'', Sidhu said in the letter.
+The state government must release a white paper on power purchase agreements and cancellation of ''all faulty PPAs as promised by us'', Sidhu said.

 He also batted for more representation to the Dalits and Backward Classes in the state cabinet.